Course Descriptions // Upcoming Dates // gift vouchers // one-to-one & other bespoke courses

 Further information for the 16 hour course:

-This 16 hour course will start with the basics and progresses into advanced bike mechanics; we will be completely servicing a bike over the 2 days.
-You will have the option of working towards a Cycling UK (CTC) accreditation in advanced cycle maintenance.
+This 16 hour course will start with the basics and progresses into advanced bike mechanics; we will be completely servicing a bike over the 2 days (see curriculum breakdown below).
+You will have the option of receiving a Cycling UK (CTC) certificate of attendance in advanced cycle maintenance.

 If you would like to apply for a subsidised place, please complete this form: Leeds Bike Mill Bursary Application Form.

-If you wish to gain Cycling UK (CTC) accreditation in Advanced Cycle Maintenance, there will be a further £20 charge that covers Cycling UK’s administration costs for issuing certificate.
+Accreditation: If you wish to gain Cycling UK’s certificate of attendance in Advanced Cycle Maintenance, there will be a further £20 charge that covers Cycling UK’s administration costs.

 If you are no longer able to attend, we regret that we can only refund your place if we or you are able to fill the place with someone else

-Access: the workshop is wheelchair accessible but the toilet is up one flight of stairs.
-There is some limited free car parking outside the workshop.
+Access: the workshop and toilet are up one flight of stairs.
+There is some limited free car parking outside the workshop and payable parking in nearby streets (parking is free on Sunday).

 Guideline Course Content for 16 hour: